hotbrightsunshine/chat/README.md

 + **Windows**

     On Windows, installation might get trickier.
-We recommend you to install [this](https://www.azul.com/downloads/?version=java-17-lts&os=windows&package=jdk) OpenJDK distribution, which has served me well.
+We recommend you to install [this](https://www.azul.com/downloads/?version=java-17-lts&os=windows&package=jdk) OpenJDK distribution, which has served me well for a lot of time.

     On Windows, you might also need to set environment variables manually.
 DuckDuckGo it if you need to.

-You can verify the correct installation of the JRE (or JDK) typing
+You can verify the correct installation of the JDK by typing
 ```
 $ java --version
 ```